 The Korte Company teamed with Cianbro Corporation on the 204,000 square foot design-build project in Kingfield, Maine.
-The tilt-up concrete facility consisted of four bottling lines and 10,000 square feet of office area.
+The LEED Certified Gold tilt-up concrete facility consisted of four bottling lines and 10,000 square feet of office area.
 Scope of work consisted of office space, production and packaging areas, warehouse space, training room, conference rooms, break room, drivers lounge, chemical storage, maintenance shop, labs, ammonia room, and restrooms.
-The project is LEED certified Gold.

 The building was designed and built to lower operating costs, reduce waste, conserve energy and water, and reduce harmful greenhouse gas emissions.
-All structural steel, concrete, and concrete material for the project was contracted within a 500-mile radius.
 Local materials were used including the concrete which was formed and poured on site for the concrete tilt-up walls.
 All usable construction waste was diverted to recyclable facilities.

 Learn more about our food and beverage plant construction services.